Korey Lee Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- His last appearance was on Tuesday against the Chicago White Sox, when the righty tossed five innings, surrendering six earned runs while allowing nine hits.
+- His most recent appearance came on Tuesday against the Chicago White Sox, when the righty threw five innings, surrendering six earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.